 The importance of volumetric visualization in medical applications has been increasing significantly over the last years.
 In the future three dimensional visualization will be an essential tool for medical diagnosis.
-As the amount of data keeps increasing - due to the rapid development of high precision imaging modalities - the need for emphasizing important structures is given.
+Due to the rapid development of high precision imaging modalities the amount of data keeps increasing.
+Therefore the need for emphasizing important structures raises.

 Various medical applications exist where the size of the structures of interest is comparably small in relation to the overall data.
 Examples are examinations of tumors in the kidneys, lesions inside the liver and findings of lung nodules.
-In addition to that performing diagnostic findings is a complex task.
-Different features and properties of the anatomical issues have to be taken into account.
+In addition to that, performing diagnostic examinations is a complex task.
+Different features and properties of the anatomical tissues have to be taken into account.
 Especially not only the size and the shape of pathologies are of interest, but also their spatial position and vicinity to other anatomical structures.
 Hence, from a computer science point of view we are dealing with a focus and context task.

 The investigation of liver lesions illustrates the medical requirements on the applied visualization method.
 Radiologists need to see the tumor from several directions in order to estimate the shape of the lesion.
 Computer aided diagnosis tools provide precise information about the size calculated from volumetric segmentation.
 The exact spatial position of arteries in close vicinity is very important in order to determine which liver segments to remove in a possible subsequent surgical treatment.
-Therefore it is necessary to visualize three different structures: the tumor, the vessel tree of the liver, and - of course - the liver (the liver parenchyma).
+Therefore it is necessary to visualize three different structures: the tumor, the vessel tree of the liver, and - of course - the liver parenchyma.

 Visualizing these structures simultaneously - probably also including parts of the surrounding anatomy for orientation purposes - results in objects occluding each other.
 Known methods classify objects within the dataset independently from the viewpoint.
 This limits viewpoint positions and viewing angles to a range, where the important structures are not occluded by other objects.
-Using clipping geometries to reveal important inner structures eliminates less important objects also in those viewing situations where it would not be necessary.
-The application of different optical properties and rendering techniques (i.e. silhouette rendering) eases the problem only to a certain degree.
+Using clipping geometries to reveal important interior structures eliminates less important objects also in those viewing situations where it would not be necessary.
+The application of different optical properties and rendering techniques (i.e., silhouette rendering) eases the problem only to a certain degree.
 From certain viewpoints several objects of less importance may overlap and largely obscure important features.
-Furthermore the fine-tuning of these rendering parameters is a time consuming process not suitable for rapid clinical use.
+Furthermore the fine-tuning of rendering parameters is a time consuming process not suitable for rapid clinical use.